Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtonetcode.md

 ## Replace SyncEvent with RPC event

-MLAPI does not provide an equivalent for `SyncEvent`.
-To port `SyncEvent` code from UNet to MLAPI, send an RPC to invoke the event on the other side.
+Netcode does not provide an equivalent for `SyncEvent`.
+To port `SyncEvent` code from UNet to Netcode, send an RPC to invoke the event on the other side.

 <Tabs
   className="unique-tabs"